-Foodsmart Program
+FoodCare Program

-Members get no-cost access to a personalized nutrition and food program provided by Foodsmart.
-Foodsmart is a personal nutrition program that helps members create a nutrition plan that fits their health and wellness goals, and budget.
-Foodsmart connects members with their own registered dietitian.
-Learn more about Foodsmart, and how to join for free click here.
+Members get no-cost access to a personalized nutrition and food program provided by FoodCare.
+FoodCare is a personal nutrition program that helps members create a nutrition plan that fits their health and wellness goals, and budget.
+FoodCare connects members with their own registered dietitian.
+You can get \$50 in grocery money for completing your first audio or virtual visit with a dietitian.
+For more information, go to the CountyCare website.